 Smoking: Cooking Your Meat Low & Slow

 Smoking involves surrounding your meat in smoke, cooking it at a low temperature over time, or “low and slow” as grilling enthusiasts say.
-Although the smoke itself doesn’t cook the meat, it gives it a smoky flavor you can’t achieve with any other cooking method.
+Although the smoke itself doesn’t cook the cuts of meat, it gives it a smoky flavor you can’t achieve with any other cooking method.

-What Meat Can You Smoke?
+What Kind of Meat Can You Smoke?

-How to Properly Smoke Your Meat On the Grill
+How to Smoke Meat on the Grill

 It’s important to note that smoking takes more time than other cooking methods.
 When you’re ready, you’ll first prep your meat by ensuring it’s thawed.
 You’ll also want to add a nice rub seasoning to the outside of your meat for extra flavor.
 Then, you’re ready to smoke.